aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 Note the following considerations:

-* Each source code repository should be organized into three branches, one for each environment (main branch is often used for production).
+* Both source code repositories should be organized into three branches, one for each environment (main branch is often used for production).
-* Each branch is mapped to an AWS CDK Pipeline and a target environment.
+* Both branches are mapped to an AWS CDK Pipeline and a target environment.
 This way, code changes made to the branches are deployed iteratively to their respective target environment.
-* Using AWS CDK, we apply the the following bootstrapping design:
+* Using AWS CDK, you can apply the the following bootstrapping design:
     * The central deployment account will utilize a standard bootstrap.
     * Each target account will require a cross account trust policy to allow access from the centralized deployment account.